datacamp-content-public/Case-Study-Data-Driven-Decision-Making-with-SQL/slides/chapter_1_1c1e526409e0f865faeabdff8c9fba19.md

 You were able to answer key questions like

-What’s the total sales to date?
-What’s the average sales overall?
+What’s the total sales to date? by practising the use of SUM function What’s the average sales overall? by practising the use of AVG function

 ---